The Band: Later developments

 In 2002, Robertson bought all other former members' financial interests in the group (with the exception of Helm's), giving him major control of the presentation of the group's material, including latter-day compilations.

 Richard Bell died of multiple myeloma in June 2007.

 The Band received a Lifetime Achievement Grammy Award on February 9, 2008, but there was no reunion of former members.
 In honor of the event, Helm held a Midnight Ramble in Woodstock.

-Levon Helm died on April 19, 2012, after a prolonged battle with throat cancer.
+Levon Helm died at the age of 71 on April 19, 2012, after a prolonged battle with throat cancer.

-In December 2020, it was announced that the third album of The Band, Stage Fright, would have an expanded reissue.
-The album contains alternate versions of some songs.

 Robbie Robertson died at the age of 80 on August 9, 2023, after battling prostate cancer.

 Garth Hudson, the last living original member of the Band, died at the age of 87 on January 21, 2025.